There are so many epic things to do on Fraser Island, making it a bucket list destination for any adventure traveler.

-I visited Fraser Island in August and if possible, I advise you do the same.
-The days were sunny and warm while the nights were pretty chilly.
-We saw so many whales and the island wasn’t as busy as I was expecting it to be.
+I visited Fraser Island in August, and if possible, I advise you to do the same.
+The days were sunny and warm, while the nights were pretty chilly.
+We saw so many whales, and the island wasn’t as busy as I expected.

 Fraser Island Tides

 There’s one thing that will affect your Fraser Island itinerary – the tides.

 As a rule, it’s best to be off the beach for 2 hours on either side of high tide.